 E.g. a %{swh} alias exists, that works for all GDR data for the Ku-band significant wave height.
 Note, however, that since not all the fields exists for all the data, you may encounter warnings if you try some aliases on all the altimetry data.

-If you want to go back on your work later on, of to save an expression as formula, we strongly suggest that you take the time to fill the information in the 'Title/comment' fields (available by clicking on the button).
+If you want to go back on your work later on, or to save an expression as formula choose the “Save as” option and fill in the requested fields.

 X, Y and data expressions